jjadeb/UBCSalary/README.md

 make all
 ```

+You can find the created report at the following path: `reports/UBC_salary_report.pdf`.

 ### Docker

 Docker is a tool that can be used to run my analysis in a reproducible environment.
 Build a Docker container by following these steps: